Cinnamon Gooey Butter Cake

 Combine the 2 tablespoons sugar with the cinnamon, then sprinkle evenly on top of the batter.

-Bake at 350F for 25-30 minutes (27 in my oven).
+Bake at 350F for 25-30 minutes (27 is perfect in my oven).
 The center will still be liquidy and jiggle; this will make goo.
 Cool completely, then cut into several little squares.